So many GIS certificate programs to choose from, eh

 Ryerson helps you accelerate your GIS job probabilities by earning the right amount of hands-on experience.
 Essentially, you build the right foundation to get your foot in the door.
 The distance learning option is also available for students who can’t make it to campus with busy lives.

-The Certificate in Geographic Information Science delivers a thorough understanding of cartography, remote sensing and GIS techniques.
+The Certificate in Geographic Information Science delivers a thorough understanding of cartography, remote sensing, and GIS techniques.
 In addition to completing a degree, Queen’s University students can also achieve a Certificate in Geographic Information Science.
-All undergraduate students regardless of their degree concentration is eligible to pursue the Certificate in Geographic Sciences.
+All undergraduate students regardless of their degree concentration are eligible to pursue the Certificate in Geographic Sciences.

-Queen’s University’s GIScience certification give you a blueprint to a career in GIS.
+Queen’s University’s GIScience certification gives you a blueprint for a career in GIS.
 You build a wealth of practical knowledge and GIS uses and applications in the workplace.
-This program understands how GIS is becoming an affordable technology that can be integrated in nearly every corporation, governmental agency, or non-profit organization.
+This program understands how GIS is becoming an affordable technology that can be integrated into nearly every corporation, governmental agency, or non-profit organization.

 Fanshawe College’s Certificate in Geographic Information Systems has both traditional and online classroom options.
 It’s an eight-month program to help students master the concepts of GIS, remote sensing, GIS programming, spatial analysis and modeling, photogrammetry, web mapping and CAD.

 The program is project-based, software-intensive, interdisciplinary, and focused on building flexible, current, high-end applied skills.
 Students require their own laptops in this GIS certificate program.
 It teaches everything from the theory behind GIS to grasp an understanding of the important fundamentals.
 You will also get the hands-on skills to help you strive in the GIS industry.